ucdcsl55/Credit-Card-Churn/README.md

 Objectives:

-Identify which customers are most likely to be churned so the bank manager knows who to provide a better service to

-The Top Priority is to identify churning customers,as if we predict non-churning customers as churned, it won't harm our business, but predicting churning customers as Non-churning will.
-False negatives won't hurt us, but False Positives do
+- Identify which customers are most likely to be churned so the bank manager knows who to provide a better service to the Top Priority is to identify churning customers, as if we predict non-churning customers as churned, it won't harm our business, but predicting churning customers as non-churning will.
+False negatives won't hurt us, but False Positives do.
-This task is binary classification
+- This task is binary classification
-A clean and easy to understand visual report that helps the sales team better visualize what makes a client churn or not churn.
+- A clean and easy to understand visual report that helps the sales team better visualize what makes a client churn or not churn.